iszczesniak/cpp/templates/index.md

 ### Template parameter

 A template parameter `T` can be of a template type, i.e., at compile time the parameter is replaced with a template.
-We declare a template paramater `T` as a template type like this, where `param-type-list` is a list of parameter types of template `T`:
+We define a template paramater `T` as a template type like this, where `param-type-list` is a list of parameter types of template `T`: